codemistic/Non-Code/DevOps Resources/Computer Networking/computer-networking.md

 - Physical Layer

 #### Application Layer :

-Application layer is the layer which interact with the user and it is present on the devices.
+Application layer is the layer which interact with the user and it is presented on the devices.

+#### Presentation Layer :
+Presentation Layer is responsible for recieving data from application layer and manipulate it as per the required format for transmistting over the network.